capnramses/antons_opengl_tutorials_book/README.md

 Dr Aidan Delaney at the University of Brighton has made an SDL2 port (as an alternative to using GLFW), which you can find on GitHub https://github.com/AidanDelaney/antons_opengl_tutorials_book/

+## Credits ##

+Special thanks to all the readers over the years that have submitted additions, bug reports, fixes, and feedback.
+If you have submitted a correction and don't mind having your name/@ printed here please let me know.